ellisonbg/py4science/book/whirlwind_tour.rst

     [  1.0399  26.
 72.     ...,  30.5     29.4     19.8   ]
     [  1.0271  31.9     74.     ...,  33.7     30.
 20.9   ]]

-Here the ``...`` elipses were added by numpy in the print out so as to not dump too much information to your screen.
+Here the ``...`` ellipses were added by numpy in the print out so as to not dump too much information to your screen.
 The tabular data, numbers organized into rows and columns, has been put into a two dimensional array of numpy floating point numbers.
 We can peak into